Medical Impairment Rating (MIR) Registry

-Interested physicians must request appointment to the MIRR by filling out the Physician Application for Appointment to the Medical Impairment Rating Registry and submitting it to the Program Coordinator, along with proof of medical licensure board certification, approved AMA Guides training, and malpractice insurance.
-Meeting the minimum qualifications does not guarantee appointment.
+Interested physicians must request an appointment to the MIRR by filling out the Physician Application for Appointment to the Medical Impairment Rating Registry and submitting it to the Program Coordinator, along with proof of medical licensure board certification, approved AMA Guides training, and malpractice insurance.
+Meeting the minimum qualifications does not guarantee an appointment.

 To meet minimum requirements for appointment to the MIR Registry, physicians must:

 - Possess an active and unrestricted license to practice medicine or osteopathy in Tennessee

 - Be board-certified by a board recognized by the American Board of Medical Specialties, the American Osteopathic Association or another organization acceptable to the Bureau Administrator

 - Have successfully completed a training course, approved by the Administrator, dedicated to the proper application of the American Medical Association Guides to the Evaluation of Permanent Impairment.
 6th Edition